Chris Czerapowicz: Miasto Szkła Krosno (2016–2017)

 In June 2016, Czerapowicz joined first-tiered Polish team Miasto Szkła Krosno.

 MoraBanc Andorra (2017)

 In February 2017, it was announced that Czerapowicz was leaving Krosno to join BC MoraBanc Andorra playing in Spanish Liga ACB.

 Tsmoki-Minsk (2017–2018)

 In August 2017, it was announced that Czerapowicz would be joining Belarusian Tsmoki-Minsk in the Russian first-tier league VTB United League.

 Nizhny Novgorod (2018–2019)

 After a great first season in the VTB United League, BC Nizhny Novgorod announced in July that they had signed a two-year deal with Czerapowicz.

 Monbus Obradoiro (2019–2021)

 On July 19, 2019, Czerapowicz signed with Spanish club Monbus Obradoiro.

 UCAM Murcia (2021–2022)

 On July 5, 2021, Czerapowicz signed with UCAM Murcia.

 BC Andorra (2022–2023)

 On August 5, 2022, he has signed with MoraBanc Andorra of the LEB Oro.

 GTK Gliwice (2024–2025)

 On March 8, 2024, he signed with GTK Gliwice of the Polish Basketball League (PLK).

+CB Tizona (2026–present)

+On April 2, 2026, he signed for CB Tizona of the Spanish Primera FEB.